 We also collect, process and delete applicant data in accordance with data protection regulations.

 We process the applicant data only for the purpose and within the scope of the application procedure in accordance with the legal requirements.
-The processing of the applicant data is carried out to fulfil our (pre)contractual obligations within the scope of the application procedure in the sense of Art.
+The processing of applicant data is carried out to fulfil our (pre-)contractual obligations within the framework of the application procedure in accordance with Art.
 6 Para.
-1 letter b.
+1 lit. b.
 DSGVO Art.
 6 para.
 1 lit. f.
-DSGVO insofar as data processing becomes necessary for us, e.g. within the framework of legal proceedings (in Germany, § 26 BDSG additionally applies).
+DSGVO if the data processing becomes necessary for us, e.g. within the framework of legal procedures (in Germany, § 26 BDSG applies additionally).

 The application procedure requires that applicants provide us with the applicant data.
-If we offer an online form, the necessary applicant data is marked, otherwise it results from the job descriptions and basically includes the personal details, postal and contact addresses and the documents belonging to the application, such as cover letter, curriculum vitae and certificates.
-In addition, applicants may voluntarily provide us with additional information.
+If we offer an online form, the necessary applicant data are marked as such, otherwise they result from the job descriptions and basically include personal details, postal and contact addresses and the documents belonging to the application, such as cover letter, CV and certificates.
+In addition, applicants can voluntarily provide us with additional information.

-By submitting their application to us, applicants consent to the processing of their data for the purposes of the application procedure in accordance with the type and scope set out in this data protection declaration.
+By submitting their application to us, applicants agree to the processing of their data for the purposes of the application procedure in accordance with the type and scope described in this data protection declaration.

-If special categories of personal data within the meaning of Art.
+Insofar as special categories of personal data within the meaning of Art.
 9 Para.
-1 DSGVO are voluntarily provided as part of the application process, they will also be processed in accordance with Art.
+1 DSGVO are voluntarily communicated as part of the application procedure, their processing is also carried out in accordance with Art.
 9 Para.
-2 lit. b DSGVO (e.g. health data, such as severely disabled status or ethnic origin).
+2 letter b DSGVO (e.g. health data, such as severely disabled status or ethnic origin).
 Insofar as special categories of personal data within the meaning of Art.
-9 para.
-1 DSGVO are requested from applicants as part of the application procedure, their processing will also be carried out in accordance with Art.
-9 para.
-2 lit. a DSGVO (e.g. health data if they are required for the exercise of a profession).
+9 Para.
+1 DSGVO are requested from applicants as part of the application procedure, their processing is also carried out in accordance with Art.
+9 Para.
+2 letter a DSGVO (e.g. health data if this is necessary for the exercise of the profession).

-Where made available, applicants may submit their applications via an online form on our website.
-The data will be transmitted to us encrypted according to the state of the art.
+If made available, applicants can submit their applications to us by means of an online form on our website.
+The data will be transmitted to us in encrypted form according to the state of the art.

 Applicants can also send us their applications by e-mail.
-Please note, however, that e-mails are generally not sent in encrypted form and the applicants themselves must ensure that they are encrypted.
-We therefore cannot assume any responsibility for the transmission path of the application between the sender and the reception on our server and therefore recommend using an online form or postal dispatch.
-Instead of applying using the online form and e-mail, applicants still have the option of sending their application by post.
+Please note, however, that e-mails are generally not sent in encrypted form and applicants must ensure that they are encrypted themselves.
+We can therefore not assume any responsibility for the transmission path of the application between the sender and the receipt on our server and therefore recommend rather to use an online form or the postal dispatch.
+This is because instead of applying via the online form and e-mail, applicants still have the option of sending us their application by post.

-In the event of a successful application, the data provided by the applicants can be further processed by us for the purposes of the employment relationship.
-Otherwise, if the application for a job offer is not successful, the applicant’s data will be deleted.
-Applicant data will also be deleted if an application is withdrawn, which applicants are entitled to do at any time.
+The data provided by the applicants can be processed by us for the purposes of the employment relationship if the application is successful.
+Otherwise, if the application for a job offer is not successful, the applicants’ data is deleted.
+Applicants’ data is also deleted if an application is withdrawn, which applicants are entitled to do at any time.

-Subject to justified revocation by the applicants, the data will be deleted after a period of six months so that we can answer any follow-up questions regarding the application and meet our obligations to provide evidence under the Equal Treatment Act.
-Invoices for any reimbursement of travel expenses will be archived in accordance with the provisions of tax law.
+Subject to a justified revocation by the applicants, the data will be deleted after a period of six months so that we can answer any follow-up questions regarding the application and meet our obligations to provide evidence under the Equal Treatment Act.
+Invoices for any reimbursement of travel expenses will be archived in accordance with tax law requirements.

-The provision of applicant data in our talent pool takes place voluntarily on the basis of consent.
+The retention of applicant data in our talent pool is voluntary based on consent.

-The application documents in the talent pool will be processed solely within the framework of future job advertisements and the employee search and will be destroyed at the latest after expiry of the deadline.
-Applicants are informed that their consent to inclusion in the talent pool is voluntary, has no influence on the current application procedure and that they can revoke this consent at any time for the future and declare objections within the meaning of Art.
+The application documents in the talent pool will be processed solely in the context of future job advertisements and the search for employees and will be destroyed at the latest after expiry of the deadline.
+Applicants are informed that their consent to be included in the talent pool is voluntary, has no influence on the current application procedure and that they can revoke this consent at any time in the future and declare their objection within the meaning of Art.
 21 DSGVO.